sarah-maris/FEND-Neighborhood-Map/README.md

 * Location data from Yelp
 * Weather data from Wunderground
 * Sidebar accordion using Knockoutjs custom bindings
+* Simple jQuery accordion for non-observable tab
 * Category icons using Fontello custom icon collection
+* Bower used as package handleran
+* Gulp used as task runner for build process
+* GitHub.io used to host site

 #####Future features
 * **Develop more complete list of locations.**  Yelp api is limited to 20 locations per query and there more than 20 stores and restaurants in Red Bank.
 Could do multiple queries but would clutter the map.